Science Fair Rubric

 PROJECT REPORT Binder: (100 points)

-Ultimately the final written report containing all of the parts below will be due the Monday before the science fair or a severe reduction in the grade will result.
+Ultimately the final written report containing all of the parts below will be due on March Monday March 26th or a severe reduction in the grade will result.

 PROJECT REPORT BINDER